pranavpeter2050/instagram-clone/README.md

 # Fullstack Instagram Clone

-Instagram clone app using Laravel, Vue.Js, Tailwind and Inertia JS
+Instagram clone app using Laravel, Vue.Js, Tailwind and Inertia JS.

+- Laravel 11 comes preinstalled with `Tailwind` so no need to install it separately as in older versions.
+- Remove some default template/vue files and routes that we will not be using

 ## Project setup